BlauGroup/RNMC/GMC.md

 );
 ```

 - <span style="color:#0066CC"> interrupt_cutoff </span>: during checkpointing, the simulation will fill in this table.
+This cutoff table is for simulations with a zero energy budget.
 <br>
 <br>
 ```